ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 	CONSTRUCTOR 'DummyPojoImpl(java.lang.String)' => WTF?!
 Dude..
 WTF?!

 The library also provides a custom JUnit test runner class.
-The runner takes a package name through @ScanPackage annotation and scans all classes/interfaces under the package for WTFs occurances.
+The runner takes a package name through @ScanPackage annotation and scans all classes/interfaces under the package and its sub-packages for WTFs occurances.
 The runner uses a test class internally to assert whether the code is still infested with WTFs.
+I implemented my own metadata analysis logic in order not to be dependent on third party libraries like Reflections (which is a very good tool btw!)

 If assertion fails (WTFs found present in the code), the test class generates metrics about how many WTFs are there and where.
 These metrics are part of the assertion failure message.
 For example, the following is the example of